landian60/landian60.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
 My name is Guanming Liu, a master student from **Tongji University**, majoring in computer science and technology.
-My research interests primarily focus on **Computer Vision**, particularly in the topic of Generative Models, Neural Representation and Multi-modal Learning.
+My research interests primarily focus on **Computer Vision** and **Human-AI Collaboration**, particularly in the topic of Generative Models, Neural Representation and Multi-modal Learning.

 News
 ======